mcuringa/think-py/iteration.md

 #.
 Write a program that prints ``We like Python's turtles!`` 1000 times.

 #.
-Give three attributes of your cellphone object..
+Give three attributes of your cellphone object.
 Give three methods of your cellphone.

 #.
 Write a program that uses a for loop to print
      |  ``One of the months of the year is January``
      |  ``One of the months of the year is February``
-     |  ...
+     |  …

 #.
-Suppose our turtle ``tess`` is at heading 0 --- facing east..
+Suppose our turtle ``tess`` is at heading 0 --- facing east.
 We execute the statement
    ``tess.left(3645)``.
 What does ``tess`` do, and what is her final heading?

 #.
 Assume you have the assignment ``xs = [12, 10, 32, 3, 66, 17, 42, 99, 20]``